dcxSt/ising-lib/examples/displayrun_lattice2d/README.md

 # Example dry-run of Ising Lattice 2d
 Visually displays in the terminal what's going on under the hood of the simulation.
+To run it just `cd` into this directory and run

+`cargo run`

 # Demo